Russell Garcia (field hockey): Biography

-Garcia also competed in the 1992 and 1996 Summer Olympics.
-He played club hockey in England, Spain, Germany and the Netherlands.
-Between 1998 and 2000 he played in Germany, where he won two league titles and one cup winners medal with Harvestehuder THC.
-He represented England and won a bronze medal in the men's hockey, at the 1998 Commonwealth Games in Kuala Lumpur.

-Coaching career

-Garcia is a very experienced hockey coach.

-Between 1993 and 1996 he was player coach at Real Club de Polo Barcelona.
-Between the ages of 23-26 he took his Spanish club team to two European Cup Winners tournaments, 1995 winning a bronze medal in Italy, and three cup finals (Copa del Rey).
-Between 1996 and 1998 Garcia played for HDM, a Dutch field hockey club based in The Hague.
-During his time in the Netherlands he coached the youth under 18 boys team of Leiden to the national field playoffs and becoming national indoor champions.
-Garcia was appointed Head Coach of HC Bloemendaal in Netherlands between June 2012 – 2016.
+Garcia was appointed Head Coach of HC Bloemendaal in Netherlands between June 2012 and 2016.
 Bloemendaal won the European Hockey League in 2013 and came second in the Hoofdklasse in 2014.
 In July 2016 he was appointed Head Coach of Der Club an der Alster, Hamburg, Germany.

-At International level Garcia was Head Coached of the Scotland men's national field hockey team between 2008 and 2011.

-He also worked as Assistant Coach for Holland, Germany, England and Great Britain.
+At International level Garcia was head coach of the Scotland men's national field hockey team between 2008 and 2011.
+He also worked as assistant coach for the Netherlands, Germany, England and Great Britain.
 In 2018 Garcia helped England to 4th place at the World Cup in Bhubaneswar.